sunwu555/MultiAlgoForNNProb/README.md

 8.2, Second, hit Input(Arrow 2).

-8.3, Third, enter the query point into the box from upper right(Arrow 3, the format should be like the image shows).
+8.3, Third, enter the query point into the box from upper right(Arrow 3, the format should be like the image shows.
+Now the program only support 8-dimensions vector).

 8.4, Then, hit Query(Arrow 4).